R.F.I.D. (RF Identification)

-R.F.I.D.is often mistaken as a single, simple technology, however it is actually a general classification for some very different technologies that have one main attribute in common………..transmission of data by radio waves.
+R.F.I.D. is often mistaken as a single, simple technology, however it is actually a general classification for some very different technologies that have one main attribute in common………..transmission of data using radio waves.

 R.F.I.D. was originally developed for specialized asset tracking and access control applications (known as “closed” systems) and now in conjunction with the development of international standards, is being implemented in Supply Chain Logistics applications (known as “open” systems) to replace &/or co-exist with barcodes.

 Like barcodes, R.F.I.D. is best suited to applications where tag “reading” conditions are very predictable & repeatable, however unlike barcodes, R.F.I.D. is ideal for fully automated data capture.

 R.F.I.D. is also better than barcodes for non “line of sight” tag reading, however as metals & liquids have both positive & negative effects on radio waves, specialist advice & design is a crucial factor in ensuring a reliable system is implemented.

 In recent years there has been significant increase in choice and capability of UHF tags, readers and associated items so this has become the clear

 choice for most asset solutions.